IDMNYU/DM997X-Thesis-FA15/thesis_roles.md

 # Thesis Roles

+Your thesis is under the guidance of faculty and a community of peers, both inside and outside the university, who play a number of roles:

 ###Thesis Faculty (De Angela L. Duff, this semester)

 * The Thesis Faculty is the primary critic and mentor throughout the thesis process.